HKH515/VLN56/README.md

 ###connection
-This command is found under the list command and can be used to see the connection between a computer scientist and a computer
+This command is found under the list command and can be used to see the connection between a computer scientist/computer and a computer/computer scientist.

 ```
 > list